 • Key person risk

-• Environmental, social and governance (ESG) risk and associated pressure from investors
+• Environmental, social and governance (ESG) risks and associated pressure from investors

 • Geopolitical risks